Early Intervention services are an effective state strategy to impact:

 State EI programs vary considerably in their eligibility criteria, the administrative agency managing the program, the funding mechanisms, and the percentage of children under age 3 who are served, among other aspects.
 The federal IDEA legislation requires that all children determined to be eligible for EI receive evidence-based services, but states continue to face challenges identifying and serving all children who may benefit from EI, largely as a result of insufficient funding and personnel shortages.

 Peer-reviewed research does not currently offer clear guidance regarding the optimal funding mechanism or state policy lever for maximizing enrollment, but the evidence does support EI services as an effective strategy to improve child development and parent wellbeing, especially among children born premature or low birthweight.
 State innovations to maximize funding for EI services (e.g., coordinating closely with state Medicaid agencies or establishing private insurance mandates) have been shown to support greater enrollment in EI in some states.

 Download the Complete Evidence Review

 Prenatal-to-3 Policy Impact Center.
-(2022).
-Prenatal-to-3 policy clearinghouse evidence review: Early Intervention services (ER 11C.0922).
-Peabody College of Education and Human Development, Vanderbilt University. http://pn3policy.org/policy-clearinghouse/early-intervention-services
+(2023).
+Prenatal-to-3 policy clearinghouse evidence review: Early Intervention services (ER 11D.0923).
+Peabody College of Education and Human Development, Vanderbilt University. https://pn3policy.org/policy-clearinghouse/early-intervention-services